rbmanez/Prosper-IT-Consulting-Internship/README.md

 }
 ```

+5. setting up ShiftTimes controller's `Create` POST method to find the selected `Job` object from the `Job` database and assigning its `WeeklyShift` property (which has a data type of a `ShiftTime` object) to the newly created `shiftTime` object.
+Then I added the new `shiftTime` object to the `ShiftTime` database.
 ###### ShiftTimes controller's `Create` POST method that creates a new `ShiftTime` object for a selected `Job` object (after fix)
 ```c#
 [HttpPost]